opoopop/CAS747_MLonGraph/README.md

 # Readme

-This is the codeof LLM-GNN.
+This is the code of LLM-GNN.
 The code is build from scratch.

 ./notebooks include some jupyter notebooks with the result.  notebooks/citeseer_prompt_test.ipynb & notebooks/Cora_prompt_test.ipynb is result of section C  and notebooks/Cora_post_filter.ipynb is the section D.